Mirror blocks

 The Mirror Blocks, also known as the Mirror Cube and Bump Cube, is a type of combination puzzle and shape modification of the standard 3×3×3 Rubik's Cube and was invented in 2006.
-The puzzle's internal mechanism is nearly identical to that of the Rubik's Cube, although it differs from normal 3×3 cubes in that all pieces are the same color (typically reflective gold or silver stickers) and are identified by shape since each one is also a distinct rectangular prism.
-Like the Ghost Cube and Mastermorphix, the mirror cube has a 3×3×3 shape, meaning that it can be solved the same way as the 3×3×3 Rubik's Cube.
-The fastest timed solving of this cubes clocks out at 6 seconds, being solved by Hugo.
+The puzzle's internal mechanism is nearly identical to that of the Rubik's Cube, although it differs from normal 3×3 cubes in that all pieces are the same color (typically reflective gold or silver stickers and/or tiles) and are identified by shape since each one is also a distinct rectangular prism.
+Like the Ghost Cube and Mastermorphix, the Mirror Blocks has a 3×3×3 shape, meaning that it can be solved the same way as the 3×3×3 Rubik's Cube.
+The fastest single solve for Mirror Blocks in a competition is 10.07 seconds and was achieved by Braden Richards in Huntington, West Virginia on May 17, 2024.

 Origin

-The Mirror Blocks were originally invented by Hidetoshi Takeji in 2006.
+The Mirror Blocks was originally invented by Hidetoshi Takeji in 2006.
 He initially named the puzzle the "Bump Cube" due to it having an uneven, bumpy surface when scrambled.
 At a competition in Osaka, Hidetoshi showed his puzzle to a speedcuber who took great interest in it.
 Hidetoshi decided to lend his puzzle to the speedcuber, who showed it to a project group.
 In the fall of 2008, the puzzle was first mass-produced in Boston by Rubik's and manufactured by MegaHouse.
 When it was released, it was officially named the Mirror Blocks.
-Mirror Blocks cubes have since been made by multiple manufacturers, and in versions with 4×4×4 and 5×5×5 mechanisms.
+Mirror Blocks have since been made by multiple manufacturers, and in versions with 4×4×4 and 5×5×5 mechanisms.